Reading Time: 9 minutes

 You can use a simple credit report review checklist to help keep track of important details while you review your credit report(s).

-Use your credit report review and a personal and financial checklist to update, maintain a record of your progress, and track negative and positive information.
+Use your credit report review and a personal financial statement to update, maintain a record of your progress, and track negative and positive information.

 Be sure to note any changes since you last reviewed your report(s).